 The Sybase management table (sys.sysdatabases) is referenced to check the DB status.
 This level corresponds to simplified monitoring without SQL statements being issued for the monitor table.
-An error is recognized if:

 - (1) The database status is in an unusable state, e.g., offline. - Level 1 (monitoring by select)